Audio: coming soon!

 - I am notoriously fond of coconut.
 Mrs. Drupe, a passenger in the first mail coach Hugo and Georgette ride in, is named in honor of coconut’s botanical classification.

-- Callum Jenks, the dogged and dry-witted Bow Street Runner, gets his own HEA in my spring 2018 historical romance, Lady Rogue.
+- Callum Jenks, the dogged and dry-witted Bow Street Runner, gets his own HEA in Lady Rogue.

 - For the visual inspiration behind characters, objects, and settings in Passion Favors the Bold, check out the book’s Pinterest board.